Thomas de Mallet Burgess: Career

 Burgess began his career as a theatre director in London, staging in pub venues.
 He went on to produce and direct works at the Edinburgh Festival Fringe.
 His first production as an opera director at around the age of 30 was a student production of Menotti's The Medium.
 As he later put it, "The first opera I directed was the first I listened to."

 He was Staff Director and Revival Director at the Royal Opera House, Covent Garden, directing Thomas Hampson in his Royal Opera House debut.

-He has been a visiting professor and guest director at several music academies and conservatories, including the Royal Academy of Music, California State University, Fresno, the Guildhall School of Music and Drama, and the Western Australian Academy of Performing Arts.
+He has been a visiting professor and guest director at several music academies and conservatories, including the Royal Academy of Music, Royal Irish Academy of Music, California State University, Fresno, the Guildhall School of Music and Drama, and the Western Australian Academy of Performing Arts.
 In 2000–2004 he was visiting professor of Opera at the University of Cincinnati College-Conservatory of Music.

 Burgess was Creative Director at the Wexford Opera House in Ireland, now the National Opera House, Ireland's first purpose-built opera house and home of the Wexford Festival Opera.

 As well as directing opera, Burgess has been a theatre director in Belgium, Romania, and the UK, and has commissioned and developed plays by new Irish writers.

 As Education Consultant with English Touring Opera he pioneered a three-year programme on music with the Deaf Community, and worked on community outreach programmes to bring opera to deprived communities in the UK.

 In 2012 Burgess moved to Perth, Australia, with his wife, Perth-raised soprano Fiona McAndrew, with the aim of setting up his own opera company.
 In 2013 with conductor and musical director Christopher van Tuinen he founded Lost & Found Opera, a company which revived unusual operas and performed them in unconventional spaces, and for five years was its artistic director.
 At the same time he was Coordinator of Cultural Services for the City of Joondalup, where he gained experience in arts administration and directed the Joondalup Festival.